-Discussions were held with The following persons/ organisations in 2005 in order to identify any issues relating to the provision of cemeteries and crematoria and/ or any public health issues.
+Discussions were held with the following persons/ organisations in 2005 in order to identify any issues relating to the provision of cemeteries and crematoria and/ or any public health issues.
 It was considered important to ensure that any issues were identified and addressed through the assessment.
-There has been no further discussions since that date.

-- The Medical Officer of Health did not identify any current public health concerns relating to cemeteries and crematoria in the Christchurch district. - Environment Canterbury raised potential issues as being air discharges from crematoria and contamination of groundwater from cemeteries. - Christchurch City Council Environmental Health raised a number of issues including high water tables in some cemeteries, potential hazards from unstable headstones and ensuring that burials are performed at correct debths.
-Measures have been taken to eliminate or manage all of these concerns to mitigate any public health risks. - The Selwyn District Council raised the possibility of joint development with Christchurch City Council of the Sha nds Road cemetery, located close to the Christchurch City boundary.
+The Medical Officer of Health did not identify any current public health concerns relating to cemeteries and crematoria in the Christchurch district.

+Environment Canterbury raised potential issues as being air discharges from crematoria and contamination groundwater from cemeteries.

+Christchurch City Council Environmental Health raised a number of issues including high water tables in some cemeteries, potential hazards from unstable headstones and ensuring that burials are performed at correct depths.
+Measures have been taken to eliminate or manage all of these concerns to mitigate any public health risks.

+The Selwyn District Council raised the possibility of joint development with Christchurch City Council of the Shands Road cemetery, located close to the Christchurch City boundary.
 Further investigation into this option was proposed.